 4. School-Specific Application

-Some schools do not participate in the Common App, Universal College Application, or Questbridge Application.
-Colleges such as Georgetown and the University of California (system) use applications specific to the college.
-School-specific applications are time-consuming and require more attention than the other application platforms mentioned.
-But if your dream college uses the school-specific application, then you should definitely apply!
-However, you need to think twice about applying to colleges that use school-specific applications because it is more work for you, your counselor, and your teachers.
+School-specific applications can be time-consuming and may require more attention than centralized application platforms.
+But if your dream college uses a school-specific application, then you should definitely apply.
+However, you should think carefully before applying to many colleges that require separate applications because it can create more work for you, your counselor, and your teachers.

 We hope that this article on the types of college applications was helpful.
-Make sure to also check out our Guide to Studying in the USA and Available Undergraduate Programs for International Students sections!
+Make sure to also check out our Guide to Studying in the USA and Available Undergraduate Programs for International Students!